corrode/corrode.github.io/content/blog/prototyping/index.md

 ]
 +++

-Programming is an iterative process - as much as we like to come up with the perfect solution from the start, it rarely works that way.
+Programming is an iterative process - as much as we would like to come up with the perfect solution from the start, it rarely works that way.

 Whether you're writing games, CLI tools, or designing library APIs, prototyping helps tremendously in finding the best approach before committing to a design.
 It helps reveal the patterns behind more idiomatic code.